Still Here.

 The draft keeps waking me up.

 I’ve rewritten this opening a dozen times.
-This place isn’t polished or curated.
-It’s where I put the things that won’t stay dead.
+This place is where I put the things that won’t stay dead.
 Thoughts that don’t fit anywhere else.

 If you’re here, you probably know what I mean.
 Maybe you’ve got your own haunted pages.

 This blog won’t be tips and tricks.
-It won’t be branding.
 It’ll be writing from the edge of something unnamed.
 Sometimes fiction.
 Sometimes not.
 Sometimes I won’t know the difference.

 But if the draft never sleeps, I might as well write it down.